nobt-io/logo/README.md

 [./logo-2](./logo-2): Contains the second logo in .svg format.

-[./sticker-draft-1](./sticker-draft-1): The first draft of a sticker designer
+[./sticker-draft-1](./sticker-draft-1): The first draft of a sticker design